JaffryGao/notebooklmfix/README-EN.md

 ## ✨ Core Features

+> **🚀 New in v2.2**
+> - **📦 Local Archive Box**: Automatically saves your generated high-res original images.
+Your history is preserved even after refreshing the page.
+Data is stored locally for privacy and security.
+> - **⚡️ Passcode Count Real-time Sync**: Fixed the issue where usage count updates were delayed in Passcode mode.
+Refreshing the page now syncs the latest count instantly.
+>
 > **🔥 New in v2.1**
 > - **Image Mode**: Support uploading single or multiple images (PNG/JPG/WEBP), not just PDFs.
 > - **On-Demand Processing**: Select specific pages to process to save quota.